Breaking change detection – Overview

 Remote repositories

-Note that many CI services like Travis CI don't do a full clone of your repo, instead cloning a certain number of commits (typically around 50) on the specific branch that's being tested.
+Note that many CI services like Travis CI don't do a full clone of your repo, instead cloning a certain number of commits (typically around 50) on the specific branch that you're testing.

-In this scenario, other branches aren't present in your clone within CI, so the local example above doesn't work.
+In this scenario, other branches aren't present in your clone within CI, so the previous local example doesn't work.

 You can fix this by giving the remote path directly to the Buf CLI so it can clone the repo itself, for example against https://github.com/foo/bar.git